Intel-bigdata/SSM/docs/disaster-recovery.md

 The targets of this design are listed below:

-1. Support both synchronous writing and asynchronous replication for data and namespace.
+1. Support both synchronously writing and asynchronously replicating for data and namespace.

 2. Configuration and management of disaster recovery feature should be simple.